 To learn more about the skills and certifications related to machine learning in ERI’s compensation database or using the adjustments feature in the Assessor Platform, contact us or sign up for a guided tour.

-Artificial intelligence (AI) is rapidly reshaping the job market, making some jobs obsolete while creating new AI jobs in high demand.
+Since the introduction of generative artificial intelligence (GenAI) with the release of ChatGPT in November 2022, there has been widespread concern about the impact on employment.
+Artificial intelligence (AI) is rapidly reshaping the job market, not only making some jobs obsolete but also creating new AI jobs in high demand.
 To stay competitive in the ever-changing tech industry, employees are increasingly acquiring new skills and certifications specifically related to AI.
-With these enhancements to their resumes, employees are aiming for new and expanded roles that grapple with the AI revolution.
-Innovation is the name of the game, and the job market is quick to respond.
+With these enhancements to their resumes, employees are aiming for new and expanded roles that take advantage of innovation in artificial intelligence.
+In this dynamic field, the job market is quick to respond with value placed on new AI skills.

 Premium (associated with a fixed salary increase % adjustment),